 Also, outdated drivers can slow things down due to influence from outside factors, such as operating system updates or changes made to the DAW.
-Manufacturers often release firmware updates for their products to compensate for these changes, or to simply refine the device’s performance.
+Manufacturers often release firmware updates to compensate for these changes or refine the device’s performance.

 Deactivated Instruments & Effects

 The yellow button in the top-left corner of all instruments and effects is used to deactivate the device.
 Since this parameter can be freely automated/modulated by the user, eliminating the device’s latency every time the button is toggled would create noticeable distortions to the output.
-To prevent this, device latency is always in effect, even when it is disabled.
+Device latency is always in effect to prevent this, even when turned off.

-Understanding latency can be difficult since the symptoms are often very different from their root cause.
+Understanding latency can be difficult since the symptoms often differ from their root cause.
 Below are a few examples that illustrate this.

-Note - The latency times shown below are simplified for demonstration purposes; Results may vary in real life.
+Note: The latency times shown below are simplified for demonstration purposes.
+Actual results may vary.

 Scenario 1 - MIDI Latency